 - feeling tired or weak

-Blood tests can be done to check for liver damage.
 Call your doctor right away if you have symptoms of liver damage.
+Your doctor can do blood tests to check for liver damage.

 - feeling tired